NBK-code/IMDB_Movie_Rating_Prediction/README.md

 ## EDA and Data Preprocessing
 The work concerning EDA and data preprocessing is available in the [IMDB_mrp_EDA_and_Preprocessing](https://github.com/NBK-code/IMDB_Movie_Rating_Prediction/blob/main/IMDB_mrp_EDA_and_Preprocessing.ipynb) notebook.

-Steps invoved in getting the data ready for model training and selection are:
+Steps involved in getting the data ready for model training and selection are:

 1. Initial data exploration
 2. Getting rid of unnecessary features